Barry McFarland: Political career

 McFarland was first elected in a 1992 by-election, when incumbent Raymond Speaker resigned to run for a federal seat.
 He won the by-election in a tight race, winning by only 262 votes over the Liberal candidate.
 It was the closest that the Liberals had come to winning the riding in 70 years.
-However, McFarland has never faced another election nearly that close.
+Little Bow had been very conservative even by the standards of rural Alberta, with centre-left parties struggling to win more than 1,000 votes between them.
+However, it reverted to form, and McFarland would never face another election nearly that close.

 He was elected to a sixth term in the 2008 provincial election, receiving 58 percent of the vote.
 He currently sits on the Standing Committee on the Economy and the Standing Committee on Privileges and Elections, Standing Orders and Printing.

 During his five previous terms in office, McFarland sat on numerous committees and chaired the Standing Policy Committee on Agriculture and Municipal Affairs; Alberta Agricultural Research Institute; Standing Policy Committee on Agriculture and Rural Development; Premier's Council in Support of Alberta Families; Prisoner Voting Committee; and Industrial Assessment Review Committee.
 During his fifth term, McFarland was Associate Minister of Infrastructure and Transportation.

 Before entering provincial politics, McFarland was involved in municipal government.
 He was first elected as a councillor for the County of Vulcan in 1977.
 Between 1977 and 1992, McFarland served his community in a series of positions, including reeve, school trustee, chair of the Board of Education, and trustee and chair for the Little Bow Auxiliary Hospital.

 McFarland was also involved with a number of municipal and agricultural committees, including the Municipal Planning Commission and the Carmangay Seed Cleaning Plant Association.